calagator/calagator/HEROKU.md

 * Open a terminal and `cd` into the `calagator` directory created when you did the `git` checkout, and run all of the commands from there.

-* If using RVM, create a gemset, use the gemset, and record your preference:
+* If using RVM:

+        # Install Ruby
+        rvm install 1.9.3

+        # Create a gemset
         rvm gemset create calagator

+        # Use the new interpreter and gemset
-        rvm use 1.9.2@calagator
+        rvm use 1.9.3@calagator

+        # Record your settings
-        rvm --rvmrc --create 1.9.2@calagator
+        rvm --rvmrc --create 1.9.3@calagator

 * Install [PostgreSQL](http://www.postgresql.org/), the database used by Heroku.
 Your operating system may already provide an easy way to install this, e.g. on Ubuntu you can run `sudo apt-get install postgresql`.

-* Install the Heroku gem, in case it's not already part of your gemset:
+* Install the Heroku gem:

         gem install heroku

 * Install the Bundler gem:

         gem install bundler

-* If using RVM, you must install some libraries in a special way:

-        gem install linecache19 -- --with-ruby-include=$rvm_path/src/${RUBY_VERSION?}

-        gem install ruby-debug19 -- --with-ruby-include=$rvm_path/src/${RUBY_VERSION?}

 * Configure the Calagator application to use PostgreSQL, by creating a `config/database~custom.yml` file and adding your database credentials there.
 You can use the `config/database~postgresql.sample.yml` as a reference.